skeletonlabs/skeleton/.changeset/thick-cougars-notice.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix: fixed Typography-Prose headers typo.
+bugfix: Fixed a typo for the typography-prose.css headers